aiokitchen/aiomisc/docs/source/tutorial.rst

     ) as loop:
         loop.run_forever()

-Let's not describe on what each parameter does.
-But in general, ``entrypoint`` created an event-loop, a thread pool with 4 threads, set it for the current event-loop, configured a logger with colored logs and buffered output, and launched two services.
+Let's not describe what each parameter does.
+But in general, ``entrypoint`` has create an event-loop, a four threads pool, set it for the current event-loop, has configure a colored logger with buffered output, and launched two services.

 You can also run the ``entrypoint`` without services, just configure logging and so on.: